quobyte/quobyte-in-action/02_first_cluster/Readme.md

 * Four virtual machines
  * Every machine has two storage devices, one for metadata and one for data.
+ * Optionally you can add dddtional ata server to scale your cluster capacity / performance by changing the value "number_dataserver" in terraform/vars.tf

 The ansible playbook will install every Quobyte component necessary to deploy a fully functional Quobyte cluster.